 Never undo any electrical connections to the servo amplifier while it is live.
-There is a danger of electrical arcing with damage to contacts and serious personal injury.
-Wait at least eight minutes after disconnecting the servo amplifier from the main supply power before touching potentially live sections of the equipment (e.g. contacts) or undoing any connections.
+Wait at least eight minutes after disconnecting the installations from the main supply power before touching potentially live sections of the equipment (e.g. contacts) or undoing any connections.

-Capacitors can still have dangerous voltages present up to eight minutes (5 min @ 1.5A to 12A types, 8 min @ 24 type) after switching off the supply power.
-To be sure, measure the voltage in the DC Bus link and wait until it has fallen below 40V.
+To be sure, measure the voltage in the DC Bus link and wait until it has fallen below 60V.
 Control and power connections can still be live, even if the motor is not rotating.

 Wrong mains voltage, unsuitable motor or wrong wiring will damage the amplifier.
 Check the combination of servo amplifier and motor.
 Compare the rated voltage and current of the units.
-Implement the wiring according to the connection diagram on page 51.

-Make sure that the maximum permissible rated voltage at the terminals L1, L2, L3 or +DC, -DC is not exceeded by more than 10% even in the most unfavorable circumstances (see IEC 60204-1).
+Implement the wiring according to the connection diagram on p.
+55. Make sure that the maximum permissible rated voltage at the terminals L1, L2, L3 or +DC, -DC is not exceeded by more than 10% even in the most unfavorable circumstances (see IEC 60204-1).

 Excessively high external fusing will endanger cables and devices.
-The fusing of the AC supply input and 24V supply must be installed by the user, best values are given on p.27.
-Hints for use of Residual-current circuit breakers (FI) ⇒ p.44.
+The fusing of the AC supply input and 24V supply must be installed by the user, best values are given on p.26.
+Hints for use of Residual-current circuit breakers (FI) \Rightarrow p.47.

 Correct wiring is the basis for reliable functioning of the servo system.
 Route power and control cables separately.
 We recommend a distance of at least 200mm.
 This improves the interference immunity.
 If a motor power cable is used that includes cores for brake control, the brake control cores must be separately shielded.
 Ground the shielding at both ends.
 Ground all shielding with large areas (low impedance), with metalized connector housings or shield connection clamps wherever possible.
-Notes on connection techniques can be found on page 52.
+Notes on connection techniques can be found on page 56.

 Feedback lines may not be extended, since thereby the shielding would be interrupted and the signal processing could be disturbed.
 Lines between amplifiers and external brake resistor must be shielded.
-Install all cables with an adequate cross-section, as per IEC 60204 (⇒ p.28) and use the requested cable material (⇒ p.
-53) to reach max. cable length.
+Install all cables with an adequate cross-section, as per IEC 60204 (\Rightarrow p.27) and use the requested cable material (\Rightarrow p.
+57) to reach max. cable length.